Ash5134/Automated-GLPI-11.x-Installer-Apache-MariaDB-PHP-SSL-Bash-Script-/README.md

-# 🚀 GLPI 11.x Automated Installation Script
+# 🚀 GLPI 11.x Automated Pre-Installation Script

 This project provides a **secure and automated Bash script** to install **GLPI 11.x** on a Debian/Ubuntu server.
 The script configures Apache, MariaDB, PHP 8.2, and generates a **self-signed SSL certificate** for HTTPS access.